RIAPS/riaps-integration/riaps-node-creation/README_BBB.md

 13) Change owner of /opt/scripts from 1000 to root

-14) Add the RIAPS packages to the BBBs by using the following command (on the BBB).
+14) Optional: Add the RIAPS packages to the BBBs by using the following command (on the BBB).

 ```
 ./riaps_install_node.sh "armhf" 2>&1 | tee install-node-riaps.log
 ```

+- Reboot BBB to start the RIAPS services

+> Note: Release images do not include the RIAPS packages installed.